kristiania-pg6301-2023/pg6301-frontend-programming/README.md

 - `npm run dev` in root should run `server/server.ts` which runs `express`
 - `npm i mongodb dotenv` and make MongoDB perform a query at start
 - `npm check:typescript` should check server with typescript
+- `npm test` should run a server test with supertest